reticula-network/reticula-python/docs/quickstart.rst

 In this section, we will explore the most basic form of installation of Reticula.
-Unfortunately, the current state of Python development environment is `not as intuitive as it can be <xkcd>`_, so if you are working on a computer that is administered by someone else, such a University workstation or laptop, ask your system administrators what is the best way to install a package for your specific setup.
+Unfortunately, the current state of Python development environment is `not as intuitive as it can be <https://xkcd.com/1987/>`_, so if you are working on a computer that is administered by someone else, such a University workstation or laptop, ask your system administrators what is the best way to install a package for your specific setup.

 First, open the terminal and check if you have the proper Python version
 installed: